kayleeyee/a4-sleep-tracker-a4-group10-2/readme.txt

 14. How does your app implement or follow principles of good mobile design?
     Our app has big buttons which are easy to find and click.
-Our app also has a desriptive menu bar at the bottom, which is similar to many other mobile applications, so it is intuitive for the user to use.
+Our app also has a desriptive menu bar at the bottom, which is similar to many other mobile applications, so it is intuitive for the user to navigate while also keeping different functionalities of the app in separate places.
 A user can confirm that their sleep data was entered by clicking the "Sleep Data" tab and their most recent data entry will be at the top with the other ones listed below it.
-There are lines between each sleep data entry on the Sleep Data page which help with readability.
+There are lines between each sleep data entry on the Sleep Data page which help with readability and separating each logged entry.